Drupal is a registered trademark of Dries Buytaert

 What it does

 • Encryption at rest.
 Envelope encryption: a Master KEK wraps a per-user Subject KEK, which wraps a per-document key.
 New data is sealed with XChaCha20-Poly1305 (portable to every host); AES-256-GCM is supported as an explicit pinned-fleet choice.
+The Master KEK can also live in OpenBao or HashiCorp Vault (Transit), so the root key never reaches Drupal.

 • Owner consent.
 A consent ceremony where the owner approves exactly what a consumer may read or write, with per-user and per-kind trust and an optional "require explicit consent" preference.
 Read and write are independent scopes: holding one never grants the other.